carloscm/gossie/README.md

 ### Struct maping

 The first part of the high level Gossie interface is the Map/Unmap functions.
-These functions allow to convert Go structs into Row-s, and they have support of advanced features like comparators or overriding column names and types.
+These functions allow to convert Go structs into Row-s, and they have support of advanced features like composites or overriding column names and types.

 ```Go
 /*